 More than ever, CIOs are thinking about what the mobile enterprise will look like in the long term, but the stakes are high now, and the road to mobility is not clear.
 How can they structure the chaos and transform their business?
 And create competitive advantage... the answer increasingly lies with enterprise apps.

 It's not a question of to BYOD or not BYOD.
-Enterprises of all sizes realize that employees are bringing in personal devices to access email, corporate data and a boatload of apps that make the workday easier.
-The question is security, and why isn't anyone paying attention?
+The question is security, and is anyone paying attention?

 In 2014, security risks escalate, the CIO's role shifts and mobile complexity continues.

 It's become fashionable in some circles to suggest that Mobile Device Management (MDM) is dead, but nothing could be further from the truth.
 While MDM is still very much in its infancy, its boundaries continue to expand.

 In between two giant technology tradeshows — International CES last week and NRF next — the mobile industry is already moving fast in 2014.
 Here’s some recent personnel, partnership and security news.

 To prove a point (and with permission), this security expert showed how risky mobile POS can be for both the business and the user.